zulip/zulip-gci/mentors-docs/README.md

 open source projects like Zulip and Wikimedia.
 There is a lot of work to be done for it, and we could use as much help as we can get.

-Volunteers involved with the various open source projects participating in GCI are called "mentors".
-The term "mentor" usually suggests a 1:1 relationship with a mentee (and that is how GCI's sister program, Google Summer of Code, works).
-GCI is structured around each student doing dozens of smaller individual tasks, so each mentor will likely help dozens of students over the course of the program.
+Google calls the volunteers helping run GCI "mentors".
+The term "mentor" perhaps isn't the right term for GCI, because it usually suggests a 1:1 relationship with a mentee (and that is how GCI's sister program, Google Summer of Code, works).
+GCI, in contrast, is structured around each student doing dozens of smaller individual tasks, so each mentor will likely help dozens of students over the course of the program.

 The main that GCI mentors do is to help our high school student contributors get involved in Zulip.
 This includes answering